ajchambeaud/make-action-creator/README.md

 ```
 ### Action Creator Creators

-This sounds like an Andre Staltz What The Flux joke (https://www.npmjs.com/package/wtflux) but actually make sense.
-In real world applications you have a lot of related actions in async operations (e.g. data fetch).
-You'll end up with a lot of costants imports (FETCH_CLIENTS , FETCH_CLIENTS_START, FETCH_CLIENTS_SUCCESS, FETCH_CLIENTS_FAILURE, etc), and of course, the corresponding action creators.
+This sounds like an Andre Staltz [What The Flux](https://www.npmjs.com/package/wtflux) joke but it actually makes sense.
+In real world applications, you have a lot of related actions in async operations (e.g. data fetch).
+You'll end up with a lot of costants imported (FETCH_CLIENTS , FETCH_CLIENTS_START, FETCH_CLIENTS_SUCCESS, FETCH_CLIENTS_FAILURE, etc), and of course, the corresponding action creators.
 This module is an Action Creator Creator (lol) that tries to keep the related actions and constants together in a single object.

 ### My redux application goals

 There are many diferents ways to do a redux application.
-Regardless this module is just about the actions stuff, I use it in a redux application context with this assumptions:
+Regardless this module is just about the actions.
+I use it in a redux application context with this assumptions:

-- Actions are simple signals
+- Actions are simple signals.
 - Reducer functions must express the state transformation, not the actionCreator.
 - Action creator must be as pure as the reducer.
-- Side efects in redux sagas.
+- Side effects are in redux sagas.

 ## Usage